MV10/mv10.github.io/_posts/2018-08-07-serialization-encapsulated-enumeration-classes.md

 }
 ```

 Since C# is not a ["duck-typed"](https://en.wikipedia.org/wiki/Duck_typing) language, it is necessary to populate generics (like this invocation of `GetAll<T>`) using a static type that is known at runtime.
-There are ways to avoid this using the new `dynamic` keyword and the underlying DLR, but I didn't want to pull in those dependencies, and they can exhibit performance issues.
+There are ways to avoid this using the new(ish) `dynamic` keyword and the underlying DLR, but I didn't want to pull in those dependencies, and they can exhibit performance issues.
 After just a few minutes I was able to serialize and deserialize my enumeration classes using only the `Code` values, just as the database and mainframe require.

 However, when it came time to define all of my business-domain enumeration classes, cutting/pasting/tweaking this code over and over felt very wrong.
 It was time to bite the bullet.